casouri/collab-mode/src/README.md

 trick used in Yjs [4]; we don’t need to use trees like ST-Undo [5] does.

+This part of the code ([crate::engine::InternalDoc]) is really the part that I’m most unhappy with, it’s not very clean.
+In the future I might revisit this and try to make the logic cleaner and with less edge-cases.

 # Undo policy

 To keep the user interface simple, we only allow undo and redo in a linear history.
-Basically, the default undo/redo behavior anyone would expect.
+Basically, the default undo/redo behavior people usually expect.
 Users can undo some operations, and redo them; but once they make some original edit, the undone ops are “lost” and can’t be redone anymore.

 We also restrict undo and redo to ops created by the user, ie, everyone can only undo their own edits.